Tim Kearney (American football)

-Timothy Edward Kearney (born October 5, 1950) is a former American football linebacker in the National Football League (NFL) for the Cincinnati Bengals, Kansas City Chiefs, Tampa Bay Buccaneers and St. Louis Cardinals.
-He played college football at Northern Michigan University.
+Timothy Edward Kearney (born October 5, 1950) is an American former professional football player who was a linebacker in the National Football League (NFL) for the Cincinnati Bengals, Kansas City Chiefs, Tampa Bay Buccaneers and St. Louis Cardinals.
+He played college football for the Northern Michigan Wildcats.

 Early years

-Kearney attended Kingsford High School, before accepting a scholarship to play football at Northern Michigan University.
-He received Little All-American honors in 1971.
+Kearney attended Kingsford High School.
+He accepted a scholarship from Northern Michigan University.
+He was a three-year starter at linebacker.
+As a senior, he received Little All-American honors in 1971.

 In 1982, he was inducted into the Northern Michigan University Sports Hall of Fame.